avantika747/XRay-Xplorer/README.md

 # Features:
 1. This is a web application developed using Python's Django development framework.
-2. Flow of action: Run Server --> Login --> XRay-Xplorer Dashboard --> Analyze XRay/Generate Report
+2. Flow of action: Run Server --> Login --> XRay-Xplorer Dashboard --> Analyze XRay/Generate Report.
 3. The entire development process was done using VS Code on macOS.
 4. HTML templates were created for each page of the web app, CSS was used for basic styling.
 5. In parallel, a pretrained DenseNet121 model was used to train a set of chest xrays.
 The weights were then saved for use in this project.